seanpmaxwell/model-initializer/README.md

 - `refine`: optional for all types but required in those which include `object` (i.e. `?object[]`).
   - This function will always be called if truthy and will be used in `new` and `isValid` to validate a value.
   - For each `string` or `number` type, you can also pass string or number array to `refine` instead of a function.
 The validation check will make sure that the value is included in the array.
+- `transform`: you might want to transform a value before validating it or setting in the new function.
+You can pass the optional `transform` function which will receive an unknown type and must return the a typesafe value.
+For example, maybe you received a string value over an API call and you want it transformed into a `number` or you want to run `JSON.parse`.
+Note that transform will run before validation is done and manipulate the original object being passed with the new value.
+If the key is absent from the object, then `transform` will be skipped.

 ### Nullable
 - `| null` means that null is a valid value regardless of what's set by type.